-- Document the sections of the report detailing the assessment methodology and scope.
+- Document the assessment methodology and scope.

-- Document the sections of the report describing your findings and recommendations.
+- Describe your prioritized findings and recommendations.

 - Create the executive summary to highlight the key findings and recommendations.

-- Proof-read and edit the document.
+- Proofread and edit the document.

 - Submit the final report to the intended recipient using agreed-upon secure transfer mechanism.